-Under Delaware corporate law, with very limited exceptions, a vote Under BVI law and our amended and restated memorandum and of the stockholders is required to amend the certificate of articles of association, we may amend the memorandum of of Newegg dated March 30, 2017 ("Newegg Stockholders or by resolution of directors, provided that no amendment may be Agreement"), Newegg's certificate of incorporation could not be made by resolution of directors: (a) to restrict the rights or powers amended without the approval of the affirmative vote of not less of the shareholders to amend the memorandum of association or than 66 2/3% of the number of votes represented by the Directors the articles of association; (b) to change the percentage of (excluding any vacancies)
+Under Delaware corporate law, with very limited exceptions, a vote Under BVI law and our Fifth Amended and Restated of the stockholders is required to amend the certificate of Memorandum and Articles of Association, we may amend the of Newegg dated March 30, 2017 ("Newegg Stockholders resolution of shareholders or by resolution of directors, provided Agreement"), Newegg's certificate of incorporation could not be that no amendment may be made by resolution of directors: (a) to amended without the approval of the affirmative vote of not less restrict the rights or powers of the shareholders to amend the than 66 2/3% of the number of votes represented by the Directors memorandum of association or the articles of association; (b) to (excluding any vacancies)

 incorporation.
-In addition, according to the stockholders agreement association or articles of association by resolution of shareholders shareholders required to pass a resolution of shareholders to amend the memorandum of association or the articles of association; (c) in circumstances where the memorandum of association or the articles of association cannot be amended by the shareholders; and (d) provided that the directors may not amend certain sections of the amended and restated memorandum and articles of association that would negatively affect existing shareholders.
+In addition, according to the stockholders agreement memorandum of association or articles of association by change the percentage of shareholders required to pass a resolution of shareholders to amend the memorandum of association or the articles of association; (c) in circumstances where the memorandum of association or the articles of association cannot be amended by the shareholders; and (d) provided that the directors may not amend certain sections of the Fifth Amended and Restated Memorandum and Articles of Association that would negatively affect existing shareholders.